utwente-scs/fdof-fois23-paper/README.md

-# Material for the FDOF Conceptual Model paper submitted to FOIS 2023
+# Material for the FOIS 2023 FDOF paper